nvegater/nvegater.me/content/posts/refactor_kfe.md

     * /aggregate/
     * /search/
     * ...

+[^querysys]: The endpoints offer functions, and the parameters of this functions are packed in SQL statements (selects, joins, etc...).
+The users of the endpoints of API\_1 can build SQL Statements without worrying about DB connections.
+This is a layer to separate business logic, from data-source specific logic.

 3. After querying and post-processing[^back], the DB Data is exposed in API\_2 and API\_3 endpoints:
     * /countries/
     * /quickfact/environment/